sergio-gimenez/sergiogimenez.com/content/projects/index.md

 # My Projects and Contributions

-Welcome to my projects page!
 Here, you'll find an overview of the various initiatives and contributions I've been involved in over the years.
-From side projects and open-source software to non-tech endeavors, this page showcases my passion for learning, creating, and making a positive impact in both the tech and non-tech worlds.
-Explore the sections below to learn more about the work I do and the causes I support.
+From side projects and open-source software to non-tech hobbys and other stuff, this page showcases my passion for learning, creating, and making a positive impact in both the tech and non-tech worlds, as well the causes I support.

 ## Side Projects